Angle-Based Sensor Network Localization: CASNL: An Optimization Perspective

 The SDP formulation in (\ref{YiDi optimization}) has been studied in the literature \cite{Sun14,Kalbat15,Zheng19}.
 In \cite{Kalbat15}, a distributed algorithm was proposed.
 In \cite{Zheng19}, an algorithm based on fast alternating direction method of multiplies (ADMM) was developed, which can be implemented distributively as well.
 In practice, the convergence speed for solving (\ref{YiDi optimization}) may depend on the sensing graph of a specific network.

 \begin{remark} Theorems \ref{th decomposeY} and \ref{th decomposeD} indicate that the condition for decomposing $D$ is more demanding than that for decomposing $Y$.
-When $(\hat{\mathcal{G}},x)$ has a bilateration ordering but is not acute-triangulated, we can decompose the positive semi-definite constraint on $Y$ only and keep the rank constraint and the positive semi-definite constraint on $D$.
-In this case, $D$ can still be decomposed by using the rank-1 constraint, and solved by an iterative algorithm proposed in \cite{You19}.
-In \cite{Miller19}, the authors proposed another approach for solving the rank-constrained optimization via chordal decomposition and a reweighted heuristic.
+When $(\hat{\mathcal{G}},x)$ has a bilateration ordering but is not acute-triangulated, we can decompose the positive semi-definite constraint on $Y$ according to Theorem \ref{th decomposeY}, and decompose constraints on $D$ via the approach in \cite{You19}.
+In \cite{Miller19}, the authors proposed another approach for solving the rank-constrained optimization via chordal decomposition.
 By extending graph $\mathcal{G}(B)=(V(B),E(B))$ to a chordal graph, the approach in \cite{Miller19} can be implemented to solve ASNL. \end{remark}